With so many people asking me about my smart watch, I decided to share My experience with my LG G Watch R and the many benefits of Android Wear.

 I looked to my LG G watch R and Android Wear to streamline my interactions with the regular alerts, push notifications, text messages, and ill-timed phone calls.
 Having access to dismiss all of these interruptions without ever having to look at my phone is priceless.
 Almost instantly I recognized the benefit of not having to pull my phone out, but also the new silence of never hearing another alert or phone call (my watch vibrates with alerts, and dismissing them is as easy as swiping your finger across the screen.)

 The benefit of “OK Google”

-A surprising benefit to android wear is how easy my watch makes it to interact with the “Google cards” and voice interactions that make an Android phone such a underestimated blessing.
+A surprising benefit of android wear is how easy my watch makes it to interact with the “Google cards” and voice interactions that make an Android phone such an underestimated blessing.
 Just by saying “Ok Google, remind me the next time I’m at Target to get Coffee” to my watch, I am alerted the next time I am at Target to get Coffee.
-I can make quick reminders like “Ok Google, remind me next Tuesday to finish my Blog”, without ever having to pull my phone out of my pocket, and then being reminded on that same watch of things to do in the future.
-While adapting to the alerts on the watch was an instant benefit, adjusting to the voice prompts took some time to get use to, but I found myself to be more efficient at making reminders to contact people, or follow up on meetings.
+I can make quick reminders like “Ok Google, remind me next Tuesday to finish my Blog”, without ever having to pull my phone out of my pocket, and then be reminded on that same watch of things to do in the future.
+While adapting to the alerts on the watch was an instant benefit, adjusting to the voice prompts took some time to get used to, but I found myself to be more efficient at making reminders to contact people or follow up on meetings.

 Replying to Text Messages has become so easy, I just read the message on my watch, and scroll the screen to the left, then taping reply.
 I just dictate my responses, and the system shows me my text for me to approve and send.
 Google has done such a good job on their voice input, that no matter what the ambient noise is, I am able to respond with voice.
 I have even responded to settings with loud music and ambient noise, with no problem.